Frequently asked questions :

 I collaborate with educators in the Global South and help direct respect and resources back to the communities that sustain this instrument.
 I also support and collaborate with women and women-identified, Queer and LGBTQ+ Andean charanguistas.

-Thank you for your interest.
 I humbly offer you lessons from my 25 years playing charango.

 Q: Where do you prefer having strap buttons placed on your charango?